Gridlock Guy: Posture and settings are key to driving comfort and safety

 Everything done behind the wheel requires more attention than we normally give it.
 I, for one, have loved sitting way back and low in my driver’s seat for years.
 Only recently, after the doctor’s visits and a great talk with my thoroughly driver-educated wife, Momo, did I begin making these adjustments.
 I’ve needed a reset and many of us should also consider one.

-Every one of the above recommendations helps both short- and long-term health and safety in the car.
-But, despite all of it, Mathers states the inevitable: sitting anywhere for a long time causes problems.
+Every one of the above recommendations helps both short and long term health and safety in the car.
+But, despite all of it, Dr. Mathers states the inevitable: sitting anywhere for a long time causes problems.
 Drivers should take frequent breaks on long trips to decrease pain and stiffness, he said.
 That habit will give a whole new meaning to “bio break” on the next road trip.
 Drive safely.

 Doug Turnbull, the PM drive Skycopter anchor for Triple Team Traffic on 95.5 WSB, is the Gridlock Guy.
 He also hosts a traffic podcast with Smilin’ Mark McKay on wsbradio.com.
 Contact him at Doug.Turnbull@cmg.com.